pyrochlore/ofxMostPixelsEver/README.md

+# This Fork
+This is an openFrameworks-centric fork of the wonderful Most Pixels Ever library.

+one downfall is it isn't compatible with the existing java jar, but only works openframeworks client  to openframeworks server.

+This version features:
+* Updated for OF 007
+* servers and clients automatically reconnect if things crash/restart and reset the frame count intelligently
+* openFrameworks events driven
+* option to run updates on the main thread or backthread for increase performance (backthread updates must avoid OpenGL calls)
+* hopefully simpler client code!
+* tested on windows/os x

+TODO:
+* the camera parts have not been fixed.
+Right now this just works for syncing and you'll need to manage your own window offseting
+* the bytes/ints/floats event sending doesn't work at the moment

 # Most Pixels Ever

 Most Pixels Ever is an open-source Java / C++ framework for spanning Processing sketches and openFrameWorks applications across multiple screens.